 This has become one of the major difficulties in explaining pandemic models.
-Dire predictions in March for COVID’s global death toll have not come true.
-But they were projections for the case in which we take no measures; they were not predictions.
+Dire predictions in March 2020 for COVID’s global death toll did not come true.
+But they were projections for the case in which we took no measures; they were not predictions.

-Political decisions are not the only reason why a model may merely make contingent projections rather than definite predictions.
+Political decisions are not the only reason a model may make merely contingent projections rather than definite predictions.
 Trends of global warming, for example, depend on the frequency and severity of volcanic eruptions, which themselves cannot currently be predicted.
-They also depend on technological progress, which itself depends on economic prosperity, which again depends, among many other things, on whether society is in the grasp of a pandemic.
+They also depend on technological progress, which itself depends on economic prosperity, which in turn depends on, among many other things, whether society is in the grasp of a pandemic.
 Sometimes asking for predictions is really asking for too much.